skorokithakis/django-tokenauth/README.md

 Here are the settings you can change in your `settings.py`:

+* `TOKENAUTH_NORMALIZE_EMAIL` (default: `lambda e: e`): A function that will accept a single argument, the email address the user specifies in the form, and will normalize it.
+You may want to use this for lowercasing email addresses, or for removing spaces from the beginning and end.
+You can also use this for disallowing authentication, as an email address will not be allowed to authenticate if this function returns something falsy (False, or None, or the empty string).
 * `TOKENAUTH_TOKEN_DURATION` (default: 30 minutes): How long a token should be valid for, in seconds.
 * `TOKENAUTH_LOGIN_URL` (default: LOGIN_URL): Where to redirect after the email link has been clicked.
 * `TOKENAUTH_LOGIN_REDIRECT` (default: LOGIN_REDIRECT_URL): Where to redirect after login.